snowffoxx/switch_maintenance/README.md

 # switch_maintenance
-network switchs maintenance and reports - cisco, extreme exos.
+network switches maintenance and reports - cisco, extreme exos.

 Connect telnet or ssh and execute some commands.